 - Horse Cave KOA Holiday: The KOA in Horse Cave also offers a variety of cabins for visitors who do not want to camp.
 Their Covered Wagons offer a unique sleeping experience, but do not include a private bathroom.
 For a more comfortable stay, book a deluxe cabin with a full bathroom and partial kitchen.

 - Rock Cabin Camping: This property, just 10 minutes from the national park visitor center, has 9 historic cabins available for rent.
 The cabins were originally built in 1928.
 The rental cabins vary in size, but they all have air-conditioning and private bathrooms.
 Pets are not allowed in the cabins.

+For more awesome Kentucky destinations, see our list of the best RV parks in Kentucky.
 If you are interested in RV camping in America’s most scenic spots, check out our guide to RV camping in every national park.